May 31st

 Meaning of the subhAShita:

-Food for the mobile (deer, etc) are the immobile (grass, etc); for a predator (with sharp teeth, like lion, tiger, etc) are those without sharp teeth (deer, etc); hand-less (fruit, vegetables) for those with hands (humans); and for the brave, it is the coward.
+Food for the mobile (deer, etc) are the immobile (grass, etc); for a predator (with sharp teeth, like lion, tiger, etc) are those without sharp teeth (deer, etc); hand-less (fruit, vegetables) are (food) for those with hands (humans); and for the brave, it is the coward.

 Commentary:

-Isn't this a natural progression, a law of nature?
-Just as we accept the first three scenarios as laws of nature, so is the fourth!
-If one doesn't want to offer himself as food for the braver ones, he has only one choice - to embrace courage himself!
-There is no other way.
 A tiger will never attack another tiger.
 A deer will never eat another deer.
 People are supposed to eat vegetarian.
 (That is a different topic altogether.)
 Even if they are eating meat today, it is because they have attained more power in their hands (in the form of ammunition).
-They are able to eat other animals too, only because they have conquered their fear over the animal.
+They can eat other animals too, simply because they have conquered their fear of the animal.
+Hence, if being harassed or bullied by a stronger person, one should not simply sympathize with himself and play the victim.
+That is why it is said, "He is not a victim of the bullier, but a victim of his own cowardice!"

 pada vigrahaH: